23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 5. St. Peter’s Basilica

 MUST DO: See Michelangelo’s Pietà, visit Papal Tombs & climb the Dome of St. Peter’s Basilica.
-And don’t miss the famous Swiss Guard!
+Don’t miss the famous Swiss Guard!

-But one of the most unique experiences in the Vatican is climbing to the top of St. Peter’s Dome.
-Not only do you have some of the best views in the city (and over the Vatican itself), but you can also walk on the interior gallery at the top of the dome itself.
-Seeing the church and the people below from here gives you a better idea of how huge the church really is.
+One of the most unique experiences in the Vatican is climbing to the top of St. Peter’s Dome.
+Not only do you get stunning views of Rome and the Vatican, but you can also walk along the interior gallery, offering a true sense of the church’s size.

-On your way out of the church, on your right and just before the post office, you’ll be able to see the famous Swiss Guard in their colorful uniforms, guarding the official entrance gate to the Vatican.
+On your way out of the church, on your right, just before the post office, you can see the famous Swiss Guard in their colorful uniforms, guarding the official entrance gate to the Vatican.

 St Peter's Basilica and the Vatican - must visit when in Rome